DinhKhoa/DinhKhoa/README.md

 - 👋 Hi, I’m Dinh Khoa
 - 👀 I’m interested in everything about IT
-- 🌱 I’m currently learning code from @BuiVanHoa 👨‍💻
+- 🌱 I’m currently learning code with @BuiVanHoa 👨‍💻
 - 💌 How to reach me: nguyendinhkhoa.070925.dn@gmail.com
 - ⚡ Fun fact: I code not good but I think I'll try hard